sebnyberg/imgcrop/README.md

 ## Background and goals

-The background to this exploration is a need for cropping large (100MB+) images in a fashion that keeps the memory and CPU footprint as small as possible.
-The hidden proprietary problem driving this exploration is to support high-performance, lossless, concurrent sampling (cropping) of large images for Data Science purposes.
+The background to this exploration is a goal to enable cropping of hundreds of large (1GiB+) images in parallel while keeping memory and CPU footprint as small as possible.
+Ideally runnable on a nearly free VM.
+The hidden proprietary problem driving this exploration is to support high-performance, lossless, concurrent sampling (cropping) for ML model training purposes.

 A peripheral goal is to support stream (forward-only) cropping as the image is being recieved over e.g. a TCP socket.
 Stream-based cropping is applicable to cropping of files too; minimizing seeks helps drastically with performance.

 Areas of interest:

 * Image file formats
-* Various performance concerns
+* Various performance ideas and concerns
 * Image manipulation libraries
 * Compression & seekable compressed formats
 * Kernel I/O optimization